Embedded-BDI/embedded-bdi/Usage.md

 ### AgentSpeak file

-Currently, only propositional logic and simple plan context is supported by the agent.
+Currently, only propositional logic and simple plan context is supported by the tool.
 Example of agent code supported is displayed below:

 ```
 !goal1.